andrewt3000/MachineLearning/neuralNets.md

 The derivative of the softmax cost function is the probability for the incorrect labels and the probablity - 1 for the correct label.

-The derivative of the relu function is:
+The derivative of the ReLU function is:

 ```
 def reluprime(x):